iskornienko/find-and-center-with-lambda/README.md

 mkdir vendor
 cd vendor
 ```
-5. Pull in version 1.4 of Tensorflow
+5. Pull in version 1.4 of Tensorflow for Object Detection and Pillow for image manipulation
 ```
-pip install --upgrade --ignore-installed --no-cache-dir https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-1.4.0-cp27-none-linux_x86_64.whl -t .
+pip install --upgrade --ignore-installed --no-cache-dir https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-1.4.0-cp27-none-linux_x86_64.whl -t . pip install Pillow -t .
 ```
 6. Delete libraries that Tensorflow does not need.
 This is necessary due to size restrictions imposed on Lambda functions by AWS.
 ```